Mahe94/mahe94.github.io/_projects/4_project.md

 Monomial prediction is a technique used to analyze the algebraic behavior of symmetric-key primitives.
 It studies how certain monomials propagate through the rounds of a cryptographic construction.

 This project also studies the complexity of monomial prediction, both from a cryptographic perspective and from a broader computational perspective.
 Understanding this complexity helps clarify when monomial-prediction-based attacks are feasible and when they become computationally hard.

-## Related Publications

-This project includes the following papers and works.

-- **Cryptanalysis of 1-round KECCAK**
-  Rajendra Kumar, Mahesh Sreekumar Rajasree, and Hoda AlKhzaimi.
-  In *AFRICACRYPT 2018*.

-- **Cryptanalysis of round-reduced Keccak using non-linear structures**
-  Mahesh Sreekumar Rajasree.
-  In *INDOCRYPT 2019*.

-- **On the hardness of monomial prediction and zero-sum distinguishers for Ascon**
-  Pranjal Dutta, Mahesh Sreekumar Rajasree, and Santanu Sarkar.
-  In *WCC 2022*.

-- **Weak-keys and key-recovery attack for TinyJAMBU**
-  Pranjal Dutta, Mahesh Sreekumar Rajasree, and Santanu Sarkar.
-  In *Scientific Reports, 2022*.

-- **Complexity of Monomial Prediction in Cryptography and Machine Learning**
-  Pranjal Dutta, Mahesh Sreekumar Rajasree, and Santanu Sarkar.
-  In *SYNASC 2024*.

-- **Analysis of Symmetric-Key Cryptosystems and Subset-Sum Problem**
-  Mahesh Sreekumar Rajasree.
-  PhD Thesis, IIT Kanpur, 2023.